-The Global Health track is one of six tracks available in the Global Studies Major
+The Global Health track is one of five tracks available in the Global Studies Major

 This track develops student expertise in the core domains of global health including: